2022–23 Louisiana Ragin' Cajuns women's basketball team

-The 2022–23 Louisiana Ragin' Cajuns women's basketball team represents the University of Louisiana at Lafayette during the 2022–23 NCAA Division I women's basketball season.
-The Ragin' Cajuns, led by eleventh-year head coach Garry Brodhead, plays all home games at the Cajundome along with the Louisiana Ragin' Cajuns men's basketball team.
-They are members of the Sun Belt Conference.
+The 2022–23 Louisiana Ragin' Cajuns women's basketball team represented the University of Louisiana at Lafayette during the 2022–23 NCAA Division I women's basketball season.
+The Ragin' Cajuns, led by eleventh-year head coach Garry Brodhead, played all home games at the Cajundome along with the Louisiana Ragin' Cajuns men's basketball team.
+They were members of the Sun Belt Conference.

 Previous season

 The Ragin' Cajuns finished the 2021–22 season 18–7, 9–4 in Sun Belt play to finish third in the conference.
 They made it to the 2021-22 Sun Belt Conference women's basketball tournament where the ultimately lost to eventual tournament champions UT Arlington in the semifinals.
 They were not invited to any additional post-season play.